skandyx/BotPYV8/README.md

 -   **Fully Configurable**: Every parameter of both strategies is easily adjustable through a dedicated settings page.

 ---
+## 🛡️ Production-Grade Architecture

+The bot has been architected with a strong focus on security, data integrity, and operational robustness.

+-   **🔒 Encrypted API Keys**: API keys are **never stored in plaintext**.
+They are encrypted at rest and only decrypted in memory at runtime using a master key, ensuring maximum security.
+-   **🔄 ACID-Compliant State Persistence**: All critical state information (active positions, balance, history) is stored in an **SQLite database**, guaranteeing atomic and consistent data operations.
+This prevents state corruption in case of unexpected shutdowns.
+-   **🛑 Operational Kill-Switch**: A "Read-Only" mode can be activated from the UI to immediately **prevent the bot from opening any new positions** in real-money modes, serving as a critical safety switch without stopping the entire application.
+-   **🚦 Internal Rate Limiting**: The bot includes an internal API request scheduler to **prevent IP bans from Binance**.
+It automatically throttles requests to stay within the exchange's rate limits, ensuring smooth operation even during high activity periods.
+---

 ## 🎨 Application Pages & Design